by Laura Cesaretti

 As yet, revolutionary values and new education policies have not been formally introduced into the new textbooks.
 “It is too early for that.
 For now, we have to focus on the main issues, which concern the distribution of the books, the safety of the buildings and the support of the teachers who work in and outside Syria almost as volunteers,” says Azzam Fadel, member of the newly formed Syrian interim government and currently responsible for education.

-In the areas under the control of the Islamic State of Iraq and Syria (ISIS), such as Raqqa, the extremist rebel group has opened Islamic schools, but it has not yet introduced a new standard curriculum.
+In the areas under the control of (ISIS), such as Raqqa, the extremist rebel group has opened Islamic schools, but it has not yet introduced a new standard curriculum.
 Although many parts of northwest Syria already adopted conservative Muslim norms before ISIS arrived, the imposition of a religious school program may prove to be a step too far for some parents; the fighters are perhaps avoiding this issue to maintain some sort of post-battle order.
 According to local activists, Islamic studies remain separate from regular schooling, which uses the SNC books left behind by the Free Syrian Army that controlled the area before ISIS moved in.
 Nonetheless, numerous reports have emerged of the enforcement of religious education in favor of math and science in schools where jihadist rebels hold sway.

 At the other end of the country, in the Damascus suburbs, the Foundation to Restore Equality and Education in Syria has introduced human rights and citizenship principles into subjects at schools.
 “Those are the core values of the revolution,” explains Rafif Jouejati, founder and director of the foundation.
 Jouejati says the foundation is also working on a long-term project that focuses on teaching freedom, justice and inclusivity: “We are Syrian first, and then Christian, Kurdish, Sunni or any other religions and ethnicities.”